bbauska/ibm-intermediate-web-dev/README.md

 Wordpress.com differs from Wordpress.org as it offers free and paid hosting options.
 It, however, does have a few limitations.
-For example, none of WordPress. com\'s offerings allow you to access your server via Secure Shell (SSH) or edit code via File Transfer Protocol (FTP).
+For example, none of WordPress. com&apos;s offerings allow you to access your server via Secure Shell (SSH) or edit code via File Transfer Protocol (FTP).
 However, you can do so with Wordpress.org, as you must use it with a third-party host.
-You can install third-party plugins with WordPress.com\'s top-tier business plan.
+You can install third-party plugins with WordPress.com&apos;s top-tier business plan.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image059.webp"